 Maritime Folknet Programs:

-A list of events emailed to over 320 people.
-Frequency: 2 or 3 times monthly.
+A list of events emailed to several hundred subscribers.
+Frequency: roughly monthly.
 Location: About a third of the events, are in King County, the rest are throughout the Northwest.
 Cost: Free

 Musicians on the Historic Ships Wharf at Lake Union Park in Seattle